A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Bolometric luminosity

-where the values of a, b, c are determined empirically as 15.33 $\pm$ 0.06, 11.48 $\pm$ 0.01 and 16.20 $\pm$ 0.16, respectively and $L_{\odot}$ is the Solar luminosity equaled $3.83 \times 10^{33}$~erg\,s$^{-1}$.
+where the values of a, b, c are determined empirically as 15.33 $\pm$ 0.06, 11.48 $\pm$ 0.01 and 16.20 $\pm$ 0.16, respectively and $L_{\odot}$ is the Solar luminosity equalled $3.83 \times 10^{33}$~erg\,s$^{-1}$.
 The final expression for $L_{\rm bol}$ along with its propagated uncertainty is :